SQMah/Hydropal-Arduino/README.md

 This is the Arduino code for the HydroPal smart water bottle JA company.
 The code will primarily allow the Arduino Nano board to read the ml/sec of liquids going though the nozzle of the bottle in order to measure the millitres of water that a person drinks throughout the day.

 ## Setting up
-If you are using a Mac with an Arduino with a CH34x chip, install the driver above.
+If you are using a Mac with an Arduino with a CH34x USB chip, install the driver above.
 Then upload the code to the Arduino and change ports as required.

 ## Current Functionality
 - Checks sensor reading every second to find ml/sec passing through sensor